berloop/blender-web-viewer/README.md

 4. Click "Install..." button at the top right
 5. Navigate to and select the downloaded ZIP file
 6. Click "Install Add-on"
-7. Enable the addon by checking the box next to "3D View: Blender Web Preview"
+7. Enable the addon by checking the box next to "3D View: BlendXWeb"

 ### Method 2: Manual Installation